BP Highway: Project phases

-Early Development Plans
+Early development plans

 Out of these sections, construction of Bardibas - Sindhuli Bazar section started in November 1996 and was completed in March 1998.
 The construction of this section included 9 bridges and 17 causeways over the 37 km of road, which was constructed in 1987.
 This section has been opened to traffic since its completion in 1998.

 The construction of Nepalthok-Dhulikhel section started in April 1998 and is under construction.
 This section includes construction of 50 km of road with 5 bridges and 6 causeways.
 Out of 50 km, 34 km has been completed and is already open to public traffic while rest of the road was expected to be complete by March 2003.

 The construction of Sindhulibazar-Khurkot section was slated to start in January 2001, this section includes construction of 39 km of road with a bridge and 3 causeways.
 Earthwork over 12.5 km of this road section was completed in the previous phase.
 This section was expected to be complete by 2007.

-Environmental Issues
+Environmental issues

 After the promulgation of Environmental Protection Act (EPA) for the first time during the basic design of section II Sindhulibazar Khurkot section, a Complete Environmental Impact Assessment was conducted.
 Extensive discussion on various aspects on environmental issues was discussed with the local people and their concerns are properly addressed.
 Furthermore, various slope stabilization techniques has been adopted, this includes use of retaining and breast walls, crib works, gabion works, geotextiles and most interesting being the bio-engineering works which includes the locally available techniques like plantation of trees, shrubs including turfing and the soil seeding method imported from Japan.
 Though initially this technique has been found little expensive because most of the materials used in this method being imported from Japan and for making this method economical effort has been made to use the locally available materials so that this method could be extensively used in Nepal.

-Other Issues
+Other issues

 In order to effectively address the most common local issues related to local drinking water supply and irrigation channels to the local fields.
 This project has taken this challenge to properly relocate the existing drinking water supply line and the irrigation channels so that the effect from these could be minimized.
 Extensive discussion with the locals regarding the environmental issues has been very useful for the project, however the late realization and awareness in these issues is still a challenge to the project to address issues to be faced in later stages of the project execution.

-Technologies Used
+Technologies used

 During the construction of the project different innovative technologies have been implemented.
 Specially Shotcrete has been implemented throughout the highway in order to control landslides.
 Geotech has been used in order to stabilise the soil in various sections of the highway.
 It's the first time such technologies have been used in Nepal for constructing highway.